 St. John’s University has two residential campuses.
 They are in Queens and Staten Island, New York City’s most suburban boroughs.
 Only 11.6 miles from Manhattan, our Queens campus is near LaGuardia and John F. Kennedy International Airports.
 Our Staten Island campus is a 30-minute ferry ride to Manhattan.
-St. John’s also has a new, state-of-the-art 10-story “campus” in Lower Manhattan.
+St. John’s also has a state-of-the-art 10-story “campus” in Lower Manhattan’s East Village.

-Type of SCHOOL: Roman Catholic, four-year, residential, coeducational university sponsored by the Vincentian Fathers and offering liberal arts and pre-professional programs
+Type of School: Private Roman Catholic, residential, coeducational four-year university sponsored by the Vincentian Fathers offering liberal arts and pre-professional programs

 Size of Campus: Queens campus comprises 102 acres/39 hectares; Staten Island campus comprises 16.5 acres/6.7 hectares; new state-of-the-art Manhattan campus

 Number of Faculty: 2,599 full- and part-time faculty, with a 17:1 student-faculty ratio